-The Wilton Library has served as the principal public library for the Town of Wilton since 1895.
+The Wilton Library has served as the principal public library for the Town since 1895.
 The Library and its contents are owned by the Wilton Library Association, Inc., which is governed by a Board of Trustees of 24 members.
 Eighteen of the trustees are elected directly by the members of the Association and six are appointed by the Board of Selectmen prior to their election by Association members.

-Since 1919, the Wilton Library has received partial funding from the Town of Wilton.
+Since 1919, the Wilton Library has received partial funding from the Town.
 Currently approximately 75% of the annual budget is funded by an appropriation from the Town's General Fund.
 The Board carries out an annual appeal campaign for the purchase of all Library collection materials.
 The remainder of operating costs and some major capital expenditures are funded by the Association through fund raising events, sponsorships, grants and fees.
 Ninety percent of the construction cost of the Library building, in 1973, came from private donations.
 The balance was paid for with Federal Revenue Sharing funds.
-More recently, and in response to growing use of its facility and services, the Library completed an \$11.4 million expansion and renovation in March 2006.
+In response to growing use of its facility and services, the Library completed an \$11.4 million expansion and renovation in March 2006.
 Funding for the project included \$4.8 million from bonding authorized by the Town Meeting in May 2003.
 Additional funds came from the State of Connecticut in the amount of \$500,000 and private donations in the amount of \$6.1 million.
-As of June 2014, pledge payments and collected contributions total \$6,030,400 not including the grant.
+As of June 2016, pledge payments and collected contributions total \$6,047,900 not including the grant.
 A purchase of adjacent property in 1996 enabled the expansion to be logistically feasible.
 It was financed with \$305,000 of Town bonds.
-The Library reimburses the Town for debt service.
+The Library has reimbursed the Town for this debt service.

 Wilton Library is located in the heart of Wilton Center.
-Currently, 152,143 print and audiovisual resources, electronic databases, print and online magazines, newspapers, DVDs, videos, music CDs, and other items comprise its lending collections.
-Additionally, the Library offered a collection of downloadable e-books and audiobooks, streaming music, and streaming independent films.
-260,589 people visited the Library to use materials and computers or attend programs from July 2013 through June 2014.
-Over the same period, there were 754,976 visits to our website which included locating, reserving, and renewing items, using electronic databases and other electronic resources, and interacting with our reference staff.
-1,037 programs took place during the year, with concerts, lectures, training programs, literary discussions, story times, and makers' workshops in our new Innovation Station which offered 3D printing, robotics, and other STEAM related initiatives to 35,079 adults, teens, and children.
+Currently, 449,165 print and audiovisual resources, electronic databases, print and online magazines, newspapers, DVDs, videos, music CDs, and other items comprise its lending collections.
+Additionally, the Library offers a collection of downloadable e-books, audiobooks, magazines, tutorials, streaming music, and streaming movies.
+The Library was visited by 267,607 people to use materials and computers or attend programs from July 2015 through June 2016.
+Over the same period, there were 52,022 visits to our website which included locating, reserving, and renewing items, using electronic databases and other electronic resources, and interacting with our reference staff.
+There were 1,563 programs which took place during the year, with concerts, lectures, training programs, literary discussions, story times, and makers' workshops in our new Innovation Station which offered 3D printing, robotics, and other STEAM related initiatives to 28,440 adults, teens, and children.
 Wilton Library continues to be a valued asset to all who live and work in Wilton.